Skip to content

 Ultimately, whatever you choose will depend on your personal situation – health, family and finances.
 Our advice is to take the necessary steps to avoid financial hardship down the road.

 Tax credits are one way to make health insurance more affordable.
 Cost sharing reductions (CSRs) take it a step further by helping to reduce or limit the related expenses of health insurance like deductibles.
-They are based on income and are only available with Silver.

 If you’re young, healthy and rarely see a doctor the lower monthly premiums of a Bronze plan (with higher deductibles) can save you a lot of money upfront.